 “Music Live at Lunch” at the Christ Church Cathedral (downtown): At 12:10 p.m. each Tuesday, September through May; The concerts feature a variety of music, ranging from classical to jazz and music of other cultures.
 You may bring your lunch or purchase one at the cathedral for $5.

-The Ice Rink at Fountain Square is open until mid-February; You can bring your own skates or rent them at the rink. $6 to skate and $4 to rent skates; If it rains or gets too warm, the rink may be closed so be sure to check before you head out there.
+The Ice Rink at Fountain Square is open until February 2, 2020; You can bring your own skates or rent them at the rink. $6 to skate and $4 to rent skates; If it rains or gets too warm, the rink may be closed so be sure to check before you head out there.

 When proper ice thickness allows, ice skating is permitted in designated areas at the following parks (Great Parks of Hamilton County): Miami Whitewater Forest, Mitchell Memorial Forest, Sharon Woods, Triple Creek, Winton Woods and Woodland Mound.
 Great Parks sticker is required to get into the parks and it is $10/car/year for Hamilton Co. residents (as of 2019).

 Let the kids play inside at the Sharon Woods Adventure Station Indoor Playground.
-Great Parks pass required to get into the park ($10 per car for the entire year).
-Admission is $2.50/child.
+A Great Parks vehicle pass required to get into the park and admission is $4.50/child.

 Enjoy a show at the Drake Planetarium in Norwood.